-You will study a range of media products across different media, including: Film, TV, Videogames, Magazines, Newspapers, Advertising, Radio, Music Videos, Social Media.
-You will learn and practice some key production skills.
+You will study a range of media products across different media, including: Film marketing, TV, Video games, Magazines, Newspapers, Advertising, Radio, Music Videos, Social Media.

+You will learn and explore some key production skills.
 You will form the ability to ask good questions and to consider issues from different points of view.
 You will build critical thinking and analysis through the study of media products, their audiences and institutions.
 You will also develop your appreciation and understanding of the media and its role in your daily lives.

-Paper 1 Exam (35%)
+Component 1 Exam (40%) - Exploring the Media

-This 1 hour 45 minutes exam will include different question types on TV, Film Advertising and Videogames.
+This 1 hour 30 minutes exam will include different question types on magazines, newspapers, film, radio and video games.

-Paper 2 Exam (35%)
+Component 2 Exam (30%) - Understanding Media Forms and Products

-This 1 hour 15 minutes exam will include a range of question types testing your understanding of magazines, music videos, radio and the news.
+This 1 hour 30 minutes exam will include a range of question types testing your understanding of media language and representation.

-Non-Exam Assessment (30%)
+Non-Exam Assessment - Media Production (30%)